goauthentik/authentik/website/blog/2023-09-08-sourcegraph-security-incident/item.md

 The subsequent spike in API usage is what alerted the Sourcegraph security team to a problem, the very same day, August 30, 2023.
 The team identified the hacker’s site-admin account, closed the account and then began an investigation and mitigation process.

-One significant detail is how the malicious hacker obtained the access token in the first place: from a commit made to the SourceGraph repository on GitHub.
+One significant detail is how the malicious hacker obtained the access token in the first place: from a commit made to the Sourcegraph repository on GitHub.
 It’s unlikely we will ever know how the token was included in the commit.
 What we do know is that shortly after the breach was announced a [PR](https://github.com/sourcegraph/sourcegraph/pull/56363) was opened to remove from the Sourcegraph documentation instructions about hardcodong access tokens .

 Most companies have serious checks in their automated build processes, and it sounds like Sourcegraph did have some checks in place, but it didn’t catch the exposure of this access token in the commit.
 Back to the statement about these types of incidents causing us all to look again, more closely, at our practices; here at Authentik Security we do indeed have a very robust set of checks in place as part of our required CI/CD pipeline, and we use [Semgrep](https://github.com/returntocorp/semgrep) to search for tokens and other artifacts that we not want to expose.
 With Semgrep, you can write a custom rule to look for an exact token schema, so that no matter what type of tokens you use, their presence in the code base can be discovered.